orefalo/sveltekit-stripe/README.md

 - Install the dependencies
   `cd sveltekit-stripe && npm install`

-- Rename `.env.example` to `.env` and update it with your Stripe public and private api keys and hook.
+- Rename `.env.example` to `.env` and update it with your Stripe public and private api keys, hook and dashboard urls.
 You can get them from the [Stripe dashboard](https://dashboard.stripe.com/login).

 - Create products and prices on Stripe, using the script provided by this repo.
   `npm run stripe:init`